 5 tips for interviewers for doing remote job interviews

 1. Be prepared with a strategy – as with any interview – virtual or not – it’s important to have a plan which includes prepared questions and a timeframe.

 2. Communicate openly – given the technology barrier, open communication is important in establishing rapport and making a candidate feel the process is fair and equitable during the remote job interview.

 3. Remove distractions – meeting pop-ups, emails, Teams messages – make sure these programs are all closed.

 4. Reinforce employer brand – ensure interviewers at all stages of the recruitment process convey a consistent message about the company’s mission and values.

 5. Give the candidate time – pause to ensure the candidate is done with their response, before moving onto the next question to account for time lags and lack of usual social cues.

-In summary, though the coronavirus will pass – hopefully sooner rather than later – it is sure to leave some lasting legacies.
+In summary, though the coronavirus will pass – hopefully, sooner rather than later – it is sure to leave some lasting legacies.
 One of these is the increasing reliance on technology to enable social distancing.
-And when it comes to recruitment, this means remote interviewing.
+And when it comes to recruitment, this means remote job interview.